rocky-linux/documentation/docs/guides/containers/lxd_web_servers.md

 For this tutorial, you’ll need three containers:

 We’ll call them “proxy-server” (for the container that will be directing web traffic to the other two containers), “nginx-server”, and “apache-server”.
 Yes, I’ll be showing you how to reverse proxy to both *nginx* and *apache*-based servers.
-Things like *docker* or NodeJS apps we can wait with until I figure that out myself.

 We’ll start by figuring out which image we want to base our containers on.
 For this tutorial, we’re just using Rocky Linux.
 Using Alpine Linux, for example, can result in much smaller containers (if storage is a concern), but that’s beyond the scope of this particular document.

 ### Finding the Image You Want

-Here’s the short, short method for starting a container with Rocky Linux:
+Here’s the quick method for starting a container with Rocky Linux:

 ```bash
 lxc launch images:rockylinux/8/amd64 my-container